 - The technology used to fight fires is fascinating.
 Special cargo planes drop water on the perimeters of a fire.
 In order to fill-up with water, they simply fly low over open water, like a lake, and scoop up a plane-full.
 One of the strategies for stopping the advance of a fire is to start a second fire in front of the first one.
 It’s called a “controlled burn.”
 When the first fire moves forward, it reaches the burned area, is deprived of new fuel, and stops.
 In order to start the controlled burns from the air, planes fly over and drop a series of small explosives (about the size of ping pong balls) to start the second fire.

 - The cooperation between county, state, and federal agencies to fight the fire is impressive.
 As the seriousness of a fire increases, more resources are called-up from all over the country.
-The California fire fighters accessed resources from other states already.
+The Paradise, California fire fighters accessed resources from other states already.

-Read the book for all these reasons and even one more: At a time when everything and everyone in Washington seems to be incompetent, California fire fighters (and all others) are not.
+Read the book for all these reasons and even one more: At a time when everything and everyone in Washington seems to be incompetent, the Paradise, California fire fighters (and all others) are not.
 At all levels of government, these people work together, accomplish something important, and make us all proud of how our governments are supposed to run.